arkivanov/Decompose/docs/component/lifecycle.md

     )
 }

-// 3.
-Create extension functions for attaching lifecycle to document private fun LifecycleRegistry.attachToDocument() {
+// Attaches the LifecycleRegistry to the document private fun LifecycleRegistry.attachToDocument() {
     fun onVisibilityChanged() {
         if (document.visibilityState == "visible") {